-Pruned view reconstruction is presented in Figure 41: patches 2, 3, 5, 7 and 8 are copied to proper position in proper views, based on their position in the view they belong to.
+Pruned view reconstruction is presented in Figure 46: patches 2, 3, 5, 7 and 8 are copied to proper position in proper views, based on their position in the view they belong to.
 Except for basic views, significant part of most reconstructed views is empty.

-Figure 41: Pruned view reconstruction
+Figure 46: Pruned view reconstruction

 By default, entire patches are copied to pruned source views.
-However, there is a possibility to skip boundaries of each patch by setting "patchMargin" parameter in the TMIV decoder configuration file.
+However, for patches containing pixels from additional views, there is a possibility to skip boundaries of each patch by setting "patchMargin" parameter in the TMIV decoder configuration file.
 In this case, k leftmost and rightmost columns, as well as k topmost and bottommost rows of each patch are not copied to pruned source view.

-5.3 Geometry processes
+5.4 Geometry processes